 - a.
 Best in-class maintenance procedures need to be developed.
 Most of the companies that we have reviewed do not have codified maintenance procedures.
 Instead they rely on equipment data books as their maintenance procedures.
 I would rate this as poor and they do not meet OSHA minimum standards. - b.
 The challenge of not codifying good maintenance procedures it that the maintenance training is based on your existing procedures.
 Without good procedures one cannot have good technician training.
-OEI can provide senior consultants to assist with building best in-class maintenance procedures and then assist with maintenance training. - c.
+KLM Technology Group can provide senior consultants to assist with building best in-class maintenance procedures and then assist with maintenance training. - c.
 Verifying procedures were followed is key.
-If you have traveled in an airplane you have most likely heard the term "Arm Doors and Cross Check."
-The "cross-check" part of this procedure is particularly important because it verifies that the doors were armed.
-There are several ways procedures can be verified as followed such as a check list or an independent set of eyes to verify the procedure was followed, like in the airplane. - Incorporating any near misses or actual incidents into the procedures allows companies to correct errors that were made going forward.
+If you have traveled in an airplane you have most likely heard the term "Arm Doors and Cross d.
+Incorporating any near misses or actual incidents into the procedures allows companies to correct errors that were made going forward.
 Hiding near misses or team management flaws does not fix the issue and prevent future incidents.